Saudi Ambassador Commends Road To Makkah Project For Easing Pilgrims Journey - UrduPoint

 Saudi Ambassador Commends 'Road To Makkah' Project For Easing Pilgrims' Journey

-Saudi Ambassador Nawaf bin Said Al-Malki, in a significant development, praised the 'Road to Makkah' project as a remarkable initiative that has brought immense relief to the intending pilgrims

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th May, 2023 ) :Saudi Ambassador Nawaf bin Said Al-Malki, in a significant development, praised the 'Road to Makkah' project as a remarkable initiative that has brought immense relief to the intending pilgrims.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th May, 2023 ) :Saudi Ambassador Nawaf bin Said Al-Malki, in a significant development, has praised the 'Road to Makkah' project as a remarkable initiative that had brought immense relief to the intending pilgrims.

 Speaking exclusively to APP, the ambassador expressed his gratitude to King Salman bin Abdulaziz and Crown Prince Muhammad bin Salman for launching this highly efficient facility.